 With the 2016 holiday season having now wrapped up, Tinseltown is preparing for its most favorite season of all: awards season.
 Hollywood loves nothing more than worshipping itself, which is why film and television viewers across the nation will see an increasing amount of “for your consideration” and “best picture of the year” adverts in the months of January and February.

 Betting pools across the nation will form, driven by the tabloid-fueled gossip about which movie is getting the most buzz leading up to award ceremonies like the Golden Globes and especially the Oscars, also known as the Academy Awards.
 Throughout this time, the opinion of movie critics and industry insiders is treated like something in between prophecy and gospel, which results in the hot-button films being treated like pieces of divine art — rather than products that are being aggressively marketed by profit-driven movie studios.
 There are plenty of interesting movies in the world being released at the end of 2016 and the start of 2017, and it can be hard to cut through the hype to find the true gems that are worth a trip to the local megaplex (or, eventually, the local Redbox stall).
-Here at Digital Recourse, we’ve pushed aside the awards-season spin of the movie industry to draw your attention to some films that, based on their artistic pedigrees, intriguing plots, and fascinating concepts, are likely to make for a rewarding cinematic experience.
+Here at Online Tech Hub, we’ve pushed aside the awards-season spin of the movie industry to draw your attention to some films that, based on their artistic pedigrees, intriguing plots, and fascinating concepts, are likely to make for a rewarding cinematic experience.

 Below you’ll find a collection of films from the end of 2016, the start of 2017, and the rest of the year to come.
 Some of these films are already screening at theaters across the world, while others can only be speculated about until their release dates.
 Whether you’re catching these movies in theatres or on streaming services like Netflix or HBO Go, they’re all bound to lead to plenty of post-movie discussion.